deljohnson/scinet-site-1/sn_collections/_guides/datatransfer.md

 * FileZilla - [https://filezilla-project.org/](https://filezilla-project.org/)

 Cyberduck supports multiple protocols (including Amazon S3, iRODS, and Google Drive) and is more secure than FileZilla.
+Please note: With the new phishing resistant authentication methods (i.e. SmallStep, FileZilla is currently not supported).

 ## Data Transfer to NCBI